Ron Geesin: Career

 During the 1990s, he collaborated with the artist Ian Breakwell on video projects such as the large-scale work Auditorium and live art pieces such as Christmas Carol (1991) in which four synchronised figures dressed in Santa Claus costumes performed in Newcastle's Northumberland Street, having been banned from the Gateshead MetroCentre.
 In 1990, he designed and produced the 'Tune Tube', a giant interactive sound and light installation at the MacLellan Galleries, as part of ‘Glasgow 1990’.

 One of his rare appearances with other artists on the same album was on the record Miniatures - a sequence of tiny masterpieces (Cherry Red Records, 1980) produced by Morgan Fisher.
 Like all the other 50 tracks on the album, Geesin's track "Enterbrain Exit" was about one minute long.

 In the 1990s, Headscope released two CDs, Funny Frown and Bluefuse, melding modern technology with appropriated and found sounds.
 In 1994, Cherry Red Records released the Hystery CD, an overview of his career.
 In 1995, Cleopatra Records released his Land of Mist CD, a collection of instrumental ambience.
 In 1995, See for Miles Records re-issued his first two vinyl albums on CD.
 Headscope followed in 2003 with the CD Right Through - and Beyond, a reissue of his last vinyl album, unissued material and a Sour New Year suite.

-In 2008, "Atom Heart Mother" was recreated live on stage at the Cadogan Hall, Chelsea, London, featuring brass, choir, cello, and Italian Pink Floyd tribute band Munfloyd.
+In 2008, "Atom Heart Mother" was recreated live on stage at the Cadogan Hall, Chelsea, London, featuring brass, choir, cello, and Italian Pink Floyd tribute band Mun Floyd.
 The track was presented alongside a Geesin solo performance; "Atom Heart Mother" itself was extended to 35 minutes, developing the cello solos and taking in a section originally as written and again as recorded differently.
 David Gilmour joined the musicians for the second performance.
 In 2012, the French Education System chose it to be studied within the Baccalauréat 2012-2013.
 Geesin took part in the live performance that was also videoed at the Théatre du Châtelet, Paris in January 2012.

 Geesin's 2011 album was called Roncycle1: the journey of a melody.
 In 2012, he was asked by The History Press to write his version of the history of "Atom Heart Mother (suite)", published in July 2013 and titled The Flaming Cow.
 An avid collector of adjustable spanners (wrenches), amassing 3,000 specimens over a thirty-year period, in 2016 he published The Adjustable Spanner.
-Late in 2020 Headscope published his collected writings as The Stapled Brain.
+Late in 2020, Headscope published his collected writings as The Stapled Brain.

 In 2019, the Italian avantgarde label Dark Companion published ExpoZoom, an unissued work commissioned by the British Council to Geesin for the British Pavilion at the 1970 expo in Japan.

 Geesin is married to the artist Frances Geesin.
 The couple collaborated in 1990 on an interactive installation of three panels called Tri-Aura at The Science Museum, London.